matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 ### m.room.message

-A optional field is added in `m.room.message`'s `content.info` dictionary with the key `blurhash`.
+An optional field is added in `m.room.message`'s `content.info` dictionary with the key `blurhash`.
 It is a BlurHash of the original piece of media.
 Clients could then render this using [one of the available BlurHash implementations](https://github.com/woltapp/blurhash).